CryptoGraphics/VerthashMiner/README.md

 2. **Configuring a miner.**
 Open `your_config_file.conf` using any text editor and edit `"Url"`, `"Username"`, `"Password"` and `"CoinbaseAddress"`(Solo mining only) fields inside a `"Connection"` block.
 Additional notes:
-   - It is recommended to adjust `WorkSize` parameter for each `Device` to get better performance.
+   - It is recommended to adjust  `BatchTimeMs` and `OccupancyPct` [parameters](#Static and Adaptive WorkSize configuration) for each `Device` to get better performance or desktop responsiveness.
-   - Every single option inside the Configuration file is self documented along with examples.

 3. **Use** `VerthashMiner -c your_config_file.conf` **to start mining.**
 	- Alternative (Windows).